 Due to diagnostic procedures and the clinical course, a "bacterial pneumonia" had to be assumed, still.
 Up to this point in time (day 4 after admission), no pathogen had been identified with the result that a broad antibiotic therapy had to be started empirically that had to cover also pathogens like Salmonella typhi and intracellular pathogens like Coxiella and Rickettsia.
 Intravenous administration of ceftriaxone and doxycycline was started, respiratory training was intensified.

-The new treatment resulted in a quick amelioration of the clinical symptoms, including easing headaches, dyspnoea, and decreasing body temperature; during the following seven days, inflammation parameters successively fell to normal ranges.
+resulted in a quick amelioration of the clinical symptoms, including easing headaches, dyspnoea, and decreasing body temperature; during the following seven days, inflammation parameters successively fell to normal ranges.
 Antipyretic medication and intravenous administration of fluids could be terminated; doxycycline was switched to oral medication after five days.
 Peripheral oedemas were recessive.
 After 8 days, administration of ceftriaxone was terminated; the patient was to continue to take the oral doxycycline until day 14.
 After the intravenous medication had been terminated, the patient was discharged in good general condition after altogether 13 days.
 He subsequently returned to the Netherlands.

 A few days after his discharge, the final microbiological findings arrived from Germany (table 2): There had been an acute infection with Coxiella burnetii (table 3).
 Diagnosis: acute Q fever.